dnbrn/demoLang/README.md

 # From exampleLang to demoLang

-This is an updated extended version of [exampleLang](https://github.com/mal-lang/exampleLang) used for demonstration purposed in my Master's thesis.
+This is an updated extended version of [exampleLang](https://github.com/mal-lang/exampleLang) used for demonstration purposes in my Master's thesis.

 # exampleLang